- January 8, 2020

 3. It’s easy to launch into conflict with the desire to punish the other party.
 It’s much more difficult (and worthwhile) to approach a disagreement with the intention of forgiving.
 You won’t ever resolve an issue by giving someone a verbal thrashing, as satisfying as it might seem.
 That said, it’s difficult, especially in a world increasingly divided by opinions – so if you can’t find a place to agree, recognise that it takes two to keep an argument going, and choose to disengage.

-For more advice on how to get work-ready, contact us to find out how The Employability Specialists can help you take your career to the next level.
+For more advice on how to get work-ready, contact us to find out how The Employability Experts can help you take your career to the next level.